Skip to main content

 • Executed cloud infrastructure risk assessments aligned with ITAR/EAR need-to-know data handling requirements

-Infrastructure Security & Operations Strategist
+Infrastructure Security & ICS Governance Consultant

 2021 – 2025